Home » LGBTQ+ Culture » How ‘Hood’ and ‘DL’ Performance Harms Black Gay Men

 b.
 How DL Posers Gain Status on Apps

-- False Hierarchies: Men who are openly gay in practice often use the DL label to appear rare and inaccessible, creating an illusion of scarcity that boosts their desirability.
+• False Hierarchies: In some app cultures, men who are openly gay in practice and lifestyle can still use the DL label to appear rare and inaccessible, creating an illusion of scarcity that boosts their desirability while they segregate others.

 c.
 Harms of Curated DL Identities on Dating Apps